 • one to three members of the supervising committee;

 • one examiner who has not been closely involved in the supervision of the thesis who is approved by the MSW Program Director (usually the external reviewer);

 • a non-voting chair appointed by the MSW Program Director

 All examination committee members must receive copies of the thesis at least four weeks in advance of the examination date with the exception of the external reviewer who must receive a copy six weeks in advance (see below).
 It is the student’s responsibility to distribute copies to the external reviewer and the committee members.

 External Reviewer (or External Appraiser)

-The external reviewer must have an arms-length relationship with the student and the supervisor and is selected by the thesis supervisor and the student in consultation with the Associate Dean of Research.
+The external reviewer must have an arms-length relationship with the student and the supervisor and is selected by the thesis supervisor and the student in consultation with the MSW Program Director.
 The reviewer/appraiser completes a written assessment of the thesis, recommends acceptance or lack of acceptance and normally participates on the oral examination committee as an examiner.
 Thesis appraisals usually consist of an analytical and constructively critical commentary of the thesis, together with an assessment of the importance of the work in relation to the field.
 The appraisal ends with an explicit recommendation that the thesis either be accepted or not be accepted in partial fulfillment of the requirements for the degree of Master of Social Work.
 The typical length is one to two pages, single-spaced with a list of minor errors attached.
 The external reviewer should have a minimum of four weeks to review the thesis and prepare a response.
 In turn, the student and all members of the examination committee are entitled to see the appraisal two weeks before the examination takes place.
 Therefore, the thesis must be given to the external appraiser six weeks prior to the defense date.

 The student can use the two weeks to prepare a considered response to the appraisal.
 However, the student is prohibited from discussing the appraisal with the external examiner until the examination is underway.